 It’s easy to think about furniture or electronic products when someone mentions the word “design”.
 However, more and more focus on schools such as The Oslo School of Architecture and Design has been on the role designers can have at problem solving in society in general – both in the private and public sectors.

 How can designers work to reduce emissions and contribute to a sustainable society?
 Or to build public spaces where children can move and play on their own terms?
 A much-discussed example of this was when a team of designers worked together with Oslo University Hospital on the process of cancer diagnosis, and the project managed to reduce the waiting time from 12 weeks to seven days.

-The design institute at the Oslo School of Architecture and Design are today ranked among the world’s best, and at The Norwegian Centre for Design and Architecture (DOGA) you can experience exhibitions, conferences and other events that promote good use of design and architecture.
+The design institute at the Oslo School of Architecture and Design is today ranked among the world’s best, and at The Norwegian Centre for Design and Architecture (DOGA) you can experience exhibitions, conferences and other events that promote good use of design and architecture.

 She grew up in Harstad, a colourful coastal town in Northern Norway, is married to actor Anders Danielsen Lie, and is listed "Industry icon" by the model ranking site models.com.

 What is the strength of Norwegian fashion design within the Scandinavian tradition?

 “It’s clean, simple, practical and yet elegant by using traditional materials of rich history.
 The design remains true to these materials without compromising on innovation.”

 How crucial is this natural feel for the position Norwegian design now has earned in the international arena?

 “I believe the world out there look at our design footprint as natural and to a certain extent untouched.
 Traditional materials like wool help strengthening Norway and the rest of Scandinavia as a brand.
 Wool has numerous qualities tentatively imitated by high tech materials, in fields like breathability, isolation, and water repellency.”